ajclark/zap/README.md

 *Note: 40Gbps San Jose testing instances are 40Gbps network connections but unknown bottlenecks between datacenters.
 Also maxed out disk bandwidth and heavy SSH CPU contention at these speeds.

 ## Build instructions
+Zap has been tested On Debian/Ubuntu/RHEL Linux and MacOS.
+It will likely work on Windows, but depends on SSH.
 `cd zap && cargo build --release`